apeled/Appointment-Reservation-System/README.md

 - [Contributors](#contributors)

 ## Project Overview
 This project was developed to gain experience with database application development and learn how to use SQL within Python via pymssql.
-We have built an appointment scheduler for vaccinations, where users are patients and caregivers managing vaccine stock and appointments.
+I have built an appointment scheduler for vaccinations, where users are patients and caregivers managing vaccine stock and appointments.
 The application is designed to run on a command line terminal and connect to a database server on a Microsoft Azure account.

 ## Repository Structure